Changing lives, one brain at a time.

 Eric graduated summa cum laude from the University of Utah with a degree in interpersonal communication and a minor in psychology.
 His training and experience make him uniquely suited to study the complex behavioral patterns of persons living with dementia and help others understand those patterns.
 Eric also has extensive training in music and frequently uses music in his work.

-Introducing the AMFAS Brain Gym, created after we noticed that some people participating in The Enhance Protocol® had impressive improvements in cognitive functioning while others had failed to make significant improvements.
+Introducing the A Mind For All Seasons Brain Therapy Studio created after we noticed that some people participating in The Enhance Protocol® had impressive improvements in cognitive functioning while others had failed to make significant improvements.

 Randy Vawdrey, NP-C, Principal & CMO